How many times have you heard your doctor say the words “toxic metals?” Most likely, “zero.”

-Sometimes we hear about one of the toxic metals on the news, such as lead contamination of tap water in Flint, Michigan, or nuclear power plant accidents spewing uranium into the atmosphere.
-But most of the time they are a silent problem.
+Sometimes we hear about one of the toxic metals in the news, such as lead contamination of tap water in Flint, Michigan, or nuclear power plant accidents spewing uranium into the atmosphere.
+Most of the time, however, toxic metals are a silent problem that receives little attention.

 Where do toxic metals come from?
 And why are they ignored by mainstream medicine?
 This article introduces toxic metals and their importance in human health.

 Toxic metals are a class of minerals that are damaging to humans, animals, and plants.
 There are at least two dozen toxic metals.
 Some of the more researched toxic metals include mercury, lead, arsenic, cadmium, aluminum, and a few others.